mother/gns3-docs/docs/getting-started/setup-wizard-gns3-vm.md

 GNS3 supports both VMware Workstation Pro and VMware Fusion (Paid software), as well as VMware Player (Free software).

 :::note
 VMware Player requires the installation of additional free software ([VMware VIX](https://www.vmware.com/support/developer/vix-api/)).
 If you forget to install this, GNS3 will prompt you to do so (and open a browser to the link on VMware’s website).
-The option for “VIX version 1.15 and later” is sufficient for VMware Workstation Player version 12.x and 14.x.
+The option for “VIX version 1.17 and later” is sufficient for VMware Workstation Player version 16.x.
 For older versions of Player, you’ll need to select a previous version of VIX that matches your version of Player.
 :::

-Important -  VMware decided to not release a standalone VIX SDK download for Workstation 15.x (the necessary files are still included with WS Pro 15.x).
-It’s currently recommended that Player 15.x users add the GNS3 VM as a remote server, or to use VIX 1.17, and edit the vixwrapper-config.txt file, [as shown in this GNS3 forum thread](https://gns3.com/community/discussion/gns3-with-workstation-player-15-).

 :::note
 You can get 20% off [VMware Workstation Pro](https://gns3.com/marketplace/software/workstation-pro-15) and [VMware Fusion](https://gns3.com/marketplace/software/fusion-8) thanks to our deal with VMware.